nisarg382004/Practice/README.md

 - ✨Magic ✨

 ## Features
+List the key features and functionalities of your project.
+Use bullet points for clarity.

-- Import a HTML file to Visual Studio Lab and Recorrect some changes
+- Feature 1:- Import a HTML file to Visual Studio Lab and Recorrect some changes
 - Drag and drop images (requires your Dropbox account be linked)
 - To give your opinion for any changes contact me on my Instagram : https://www.instagram.com/ig_nisargkumawat
 - Drag and drop markdown and HTML files into Dillinger
 - Export documents as Markdown, HTML and PDF in your Lab.

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
+As [Nisarg] writes on the [Markdown site][df1]Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
 As [Nisarg] writes on the [Markdown site][df1]